SemMTM/pinterest-clone/README.md

 and many other interactive features.

-This is a Django-basedd website with all CRUD functionality, agile methodologies were used to plan and implement all features.
+This is a Django-based website with all CRUD functionality, agile methodologies were used to plan and implement all features.

 The deployed site can be found [HERE](https://pinterest-clone-sem-29d41bc2ed17.herokuapp.com)